junsujang-digipen/Graphic-project/README.txt

 - Set the "Project" project to start project

 Which part of the assignment has been completed?
-- All
+- Octree, BSP tree, GUIs, Scene

 Which part of the assignment has NOT been completed (not done, not working, etc.) and explanation on why those parts are not completed?
--
+- Split has error
+- serialized and loaded is not implemented

 Where the relevant source codes (both C++ and shaders) for the assignment are located.
 Specify the file path (folder name), file name, function name (or line number).
 - Scene setup
 	- Folder name: Project
-	- File name: TestScene2.cpp (line 172, 610)
+	- File name: TestScene2.cpp (line 172, 590, 682)
-- Bounding Volumes
+- Octree
 	- Folder name: GAPP
-	- File name: MeshManager.cpp (line 35, 56, 109, 154)
+	- File name: SpatialManager.cpp (line 189, 30, 250)
-- Bounding Volume Hierarchy
+- BSP Tree
 	- Folder name: GAPP
-	- File name: BoundingVolumeManager.cpp (line 242, 279, 299)
+	- File name: SpatialManager.cpp (line 216, 115, 284)
-- Interactivity / Display
+- Interactivity
 	- Folder name: Project
-	- File name: TestScene2.cpp (line 504, 525)
+	- File name: TestScene2.cpp (line 527)
+	- Folder name: GAPP
+	- File name: SpatialManager.cpp (line 241)

 Which machine did you test your application on.
 - Indivisual laptop.